davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Should you learn Paxos?

 There are some legitimate arguments in favor of skipping it.
 For one, Paxos is notoriously difficult to understand &mdash; so much so that it [languished in relative obscurity for the better part of a decade](https://www.microsoft.com/en-us/research/publication/part-time-parliament/) before it started to be taken seriously in the mainstream.
-That happened because nobody understood the paper, thus nobody saw its significance either.
-It was seen as a sort of joke played on the community by a smart but eccentric man.
+That happened because nobody understood the paper, and thus nobody saw its significance either.
+It was seen as a sort of joke played on the community by a smart but eccentric man, possibly with some kind of tongue-in-cheek moral that was lost on everybody.

 A second argument in favor of shipping Paxos: Raft exists.
 The Raft paper was called, *In Search of an Understandable Consensus Algorithm*, because Raft’s big accomplishment is that it solves the same problem as Paxos without being as unintuitive and explanation-defying as Paxos.